-Wireless technology as become so popular in recent years that almost everyone is using it, whether it's for home, office, business, D-Link has a wireless solution for it.
+Customers and employees, students and teachers, family members; everyone uses wireless.
+It has become so popular in recent years that almost everyone is using it.
+Whether it's for home or office, D-Link has a wireless solution for it.